neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 We can now test rf-pool-classifier-docker-image on our local machine before defining rf-pool-classifier and registering it on the platform.
 Just as in the case of [hello-gbdx](#testing-a-docker-image), we will mimic the platform by mounting sample input to a container and then executing *rf_pool_classifier.py*.

 Create the directory rf_pool_classifier_test in which to download the task inputs from S3.
-You will need subdirectories for *geojson* and *image*.
+You will need subdirectories for geojson and image.

 ```bash
 # create input port directories